secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 releases, please contact your packager or the SLDev mailing list:
 <https://lists.secondlife.com/cgi-bin/mailman/listinfo/sldev>

-In-world help: Please use the 'Help' menu in the client for general non-Linux-specific Second Life help including live support from the fabulous 'Help Request' team.
+In-world help: Please use the 'Help' menu in the client for various non-Linux-specific Second Life help options.

 In-world discussion: There is a 'Linux Client Users' group inside Second Life which is free to join.
 You can find it by pressing